-This is the second of a series of posts about launching your online presence and branding.
+This is the first of a series of posts about launching your online presence and branding.

 - Selecting the right web environment for your needs